Naked in Vermont: A Clothing-Optional Resort

 Amy Abbott told us some of the ways that the resort deals with its toughest problem: the cold.
 In some ways, it is more of a perception issue than a reality, but when people mention Vermont, getting naked isn’t the first thing that comes to mind.

 “In January we sit outside in a living room that is formed by erecting three walls of heavy sailcloth around the bar.
 We created one wall hung with thousands of shiny CDs so that the sunlight is reflected toward the center.
 Even on the coldest days, it’s still warm there, enough so that folks often take breaks and lie in the snow to cool off.”

 She said it’s as if the playing field has been leveled because we’re all naked, and there is no clothing to hide behind.
-Of course that would also eliminate any of the self-perceived status that may come from expensive clothes, or jewelry.
+Of course, that would also eliminate any of the self-perceived statuses that may come from expensive clothes or jewelry.